 Under Ellerth and Faragher, an employer is absolutely liable for any harassment which results in a "tangible employment action" (defined to include "hiring, firing, failing to promote, reassignment with significantly different responsibilities, or a decision causing a significant change in benefits") regardless of its policies or remedial efforts.
 When there is no tangible employment action, the employer becomes vicariously liable for the actions of its supervisors, but can prevail on an affirmative defense by showing (a) "that it exercised reasonable care to prevent and correct promptly any sexually harassing behavior" and (b) that the plaintiff "unreasonably failed to take advantage of any preventative or corrective opportunities provided by the employer to avoid harm otherwise."

 An employer may lose the opportunity to prevail on these affirmative defenses by failing to investigate.
 A fact finder may find that the employer failed to "exercise reasonable care to prevent and correct [harassment] promptly" if the employer fails to investigate.
 Further, when an employer is known to be reluctant to investigate, it has more difficulty showing that the complainant unreasonably failed to take advantage of any preventative or corrective opportunities provided by the employer or to otherwise avoid harm.
+For example, the U.S. Court of Appeals for the Eighth Circuit, applying Ellerth, upheld a jury verdict on a sexual harassment claim, where the employer minimized the employee’s complaint, performed a cursory investigation, and failed to discipline the harasser.

 In most cases the employer has a duty to investigate instances of harassment even where the alleged victim does not request or consent to the investigation.
 At a minimum, an employer should continue to monitor the situation by checking with the victim of the alleged harassment to determine whether or not the conduct has ceased and whether the victim still stands by the request not to take action.

 The employer's investigation should commence and conclude promptly.
 In some circumstances it may be necessary to take interim measures before the conclusion of the investigation.
 This might include a temporary transfer of the alleged harasser or placing the alleged harasser on leave of absence pending conclusion of the investigation.
 Care should be taken not to disadvantage the victim of the alleged harassment in order to avoid the perception of retaliation.
 Delay in commencing an investigation can be considered as indifference on the employer's part to a hostile working environment.
 Further, as time passes, memories fade and evidence may disappear.
 More importantly, the opportunity to put a prompt end to inappropriate conduct is lost.
-As a result the complainant is less likely to be satisfied with employer's responses to his or her complaints.
+As a result the complainant is less likely to be satisfied with the employer's responses to his or her complaints.

 Conducting the Investigation.
 The aim of every investigation is to determine certain basic facts: what happened, who the alleged harasser(s) were, where and when the incident took place, how the complainant's work was affected, whether anyone else witnessed the incident, whether the incident was isolated or part of a continuing practice, what the reaction of the complainant was, how the complainant has been affected, whether the complainant has talked to anyone else about the incident and whether there is any documentation of the incident.
 The adequacy of an investigation will be judged on the facts and circumstances of each situation.

 Normally, harassment policies advise the complainant to either contact a supervisor or a designated official in the Human Resources Department.
 It is critical that supervisors and managers have instructions with respect to reporting to the Human Resources Department any complaints they receive so that a decision can be made about the appropriate person to investigate the complaint.
 Having the wrong person investigate can discourage harassment victims from reporting meritorious claims and cause the employer to make decisions based on faulty or incomplete information.
 Ideally, the investigator should be a person who has the respect of employees and who has an understanding of the issues under investigation.
 Perhaps most importantly, the investigator must be willing and able to devote the time necessary to the investigation.
 The investigator must not appear to advocate for either the complainant or the alleged harasser.
+If objectivity may be difficult for those within the business, it may be a good idea to bring in an outside investigator to protect the fairness and impartiality of the investigation.

 - When and where the incident occurred;